aws-samples/websocket-chat-application/README.md

 ## Getting started
 ### Deployment

+:warning: WARNING :warning: The domain prefix for the Cognito Userpool needs to be *globally unique*.
+Before deployment, please make sure to configure your unique domain prefix at the FrontendStack declaration.

 For language specific instructions, please check the readme file in the related infrastructure directory.

 - [Typescript](./infrastructure-ts/README.md)